ggreer/geoff.greer.fm/_posts/2017-01-23-oldest-viable-laptop.md

 Growing up, I never thought I'd be able to use decade-old hardware without issue.
 Either laptop improvements are well into diminishing returns, or progress in hardware has stagnated, or both.

+Update: It's been two weeks since I got my MacBook back, and I still tend to use my ThinkPad more.
+I'm not sure if I'll stick with it, but there's something about this machine that causes me to favor it.

 ---

 [^font]: My terminal and editor windows had plenty of space thanks to [pixel-perfect programming fonts]({% post_url 2013-12-24-programming-fonts %}).